 Sake Brewery: Maruishi Brewery

 Toshun Brewery, established in 1865, is located in Nagoya.
-Toshun Brewery produces delicious hand-made Sake in the traditional way.
+This brewery produces delicious hand-made Sake following traditional methods.

-Its Sake is a rich, crisp and lively Sake using only 50% polished Sake rice.
+Its Sake is rich, crisp, and lively and it’s made using only 50% polished sake rice.

 Azumaryu Junmaiginjo Ryunomai won the gold medal at the “Wine Glass Delicious Sake Award 2020”.
-It has a very good balance of deliciousness and sweetness, and it is the best one in the hot summer to autumn.
+It has a very good balance of deliciousness and sweetness, making it the perfect choice from late summer to autumn.

 Azumaryu Junmaiginjo Ryunomai (東龍 純米吟醸 龍の舞)